 Collect Your Supplies

-- LED lights strips
+• LED light strips

-1) Measure The LED Strips
+1. Measure LED Strips

 The first step is to figure out how big the space where the LED lights will be.
 A ruler or a tape measure can be used for this.
 There will be no speculating.

-2) Cut The Strip According To The Measurements
+2. Cut The Strip According to The Measurements

 Trim the LED strip to the correct length if necessary.
 A sharp knife or a pair of scissors will be needed for this.
 Cut just along the drawn lines.
 The circuitry will be damaged, and some LEDs may cease operating if you cut your strips in the wrong spot.
 You’ll probably have to solder a new connection cable if you cut your LED strips.

-3) Prepare Or Clean The Surface
+3. Prepare or Clean The Surface

 On smooth, clean surfaces, LED strips’ sticky backing performs best.
 When grease or dust gets in the way, the adhesive’s connection to the surface is harmed, and it can’t establish a strong bond.
 To avoid this, dampen a cloth with hot water or scrub bubbles and knead the surface back and forth vigorously.